storybuilder-org/StoryCAD/ACKNOWLEDGE.md

 Hi, I'm Terry Cox.

-I started StoryBuilder as a hobby, for my own attempts at fiction writing, back  in the late 1980's.
+I started StoryCAD as a hobby, for my own attempts at fiction writing, back  in the late 1980's.
 It began to attract attention at writer's conferences (I had a very early laptop), and in the early 90's I had the dubious idea of polishing it and selling it commercially.
-StoryBuilder had modest success, selling over 3,000 copies, but inevitably software rot set in as my day job consumed more of time and energy, and first fell into disuse and then became unusable.
-The original StoryBuilder is the ancestor of this one version.
+StoryCAD had modest success, selling over 3,000 copies, but inevitably software rot set in as my day job consumed more of time and energy, and first fell into disuse and then became unusable.
+The original StoryCAD is the ancestor of this one version.

-After I retired, I had the idea of rewriting StoryBuilder and selling it again, and started down that road.
+After I retired, I had the idea of rewriting StoryCAD and selling it again, and started down that road.
 However, looking at my tired old face in the mirror one morning, I came to realize that I wasn't interested in going into business again.
-I wasn't interested in scrapping my project either, which realization led to the decision to distribute StoryBuilder as free and open source software (FOSS.)
+I wasn't interested in scrapping my project either, which realization led to the decision to distribute StoryCAD as free and open source software (FOSS.)

 I'm pleased with how it's developing and I hope you find it useful.

 ## Software Influences

-Unless I'm deluding myself, version 2.0 of StoryBuilder is a better program than the original.
+Unless I'm deluding myself, version 2.0 of StoryCAD is a better program than the original.
 That's because I know the trick of how to write better
 software: You shamelessly shamelessly good ideas and code patterns from other developers.
 Five individuals and their work deserve mention for this reason.